danielpol245/ZichronMenachem/README.md

 <p>
 </p>

->  Manage the medical details for the Medical staff of the organization
+>  Manage the medical details for the Medical staff of the organization.
+Zichron Menachem is a non-profit organzition that help kids and their families to go through the hard fight with cancer.

 ## Author